Impairment of Right-of-Use Assets

 IAS 36 and IFRS 16

 IFRS 16.33 requires lessees to apply IAS 36 (Impairment of Assets) to determine whether right-of-use assets are impaired and to account for any impairment loss identified.
-This means ROU assets are treated like owned assets for impairment purposes.
+IAS 36 applies to the right-of-use asset, not to the lease liability.
+The lease liability continues to be measured under IFRS 16 regardless of any impairment.

 What is Impairment?